Cancel anytime

 Average Trading Volume

-VCSH exhibits high liquidity, with a high average daily trading volume.
+VCSH exhibits high liquidity with a substantial average daily trading volume, allowing investors to buy and sell shares easily.

 Bid-Ask Spread